Keep Kalm at Kalanggaman Island

 Waking up in Kalanggaman Island

-Not surrendering to the magnificence of the sunset, the sunrise at Kalanggaman more than hold its own.
-Dishing a spellbinding picture of fiery red skies as it slowly engulfs the remaining darkness with the morning light, the ambiance around the island turns notches more surreal.
-All four of us started shooting pictures of the sunrise and explored the other part of the island decked with limestone cover leading to the other side where a smaller sandbar can be seen.
+Not to be outdone by the magnificence of the sunset, the sunrise at Kalanggaman more than held its own.
+Dishing out a spellbinding display of fiery red skies, it slowly engulfed the remaining darkness with morning light, making the island’s ambiance feel even more surreal.
+All four of us began taking photos of the sunrise, then explored the other side of the island, where limestone formations lined the shore and led toward a smaller sandbar visible in the distance.

 You can buy the freshest catch from the local fishermen

-By early morning during the time of the day when the waters starts to recede, one can see the whole stretch of the sandbar Kalanggaman island is known for.
-I and Gaye walked towards the edge of the extended sandbar so far that when I turned my head I saw the towering coconut trees of the island starting to dwarf from my view.
+By early morning, when the waters begin to recede, the full stretch of Kalanggaman Island’s famous sandbar comes into view.
+Gaye and I walked toward its farthest edge, so far out that when I turned my head, the towering coconut trees of the island had begun to shrink and dwarf in the distance.

 Walking over the entire sandbar is some kind of wonderful

-I sat and stretched my feet barely enough to dip it into the waters and stared longingly at the clear waters while feeling the fine sands over my hands.
-Slowly, the musical thundering drum beats of the Ati-Atihan that has clouded my mind for the past few days have been slowly replaced by the melodious jingles of the waves – accompanied by the sweet laughter of Gaye from the background, as she was busy telling a story, unknowingly that my mind was already contained by the charms of Kalanggaman Island.
+I sat down and stretched my feet just enough to dip them into the water, staring longingly at the clear sea while letting the fine sand slip through my fingers.
+Slowly, the rhythmic drumbeats of the Ati-Atihan that had clouded my mind for the past few days were replaced by the gentle music of the waves—accompanied by Gaye’s laughter in the background as she told a story, unaware that my thoughts had already been completely claimed by the charm of Kalanggaman Island.

 How to Get To Kalanggaman Island